Is Your Dog Happy?

 Canine depression is often treated the same way it’s treated in humans.
 Once your fur baby has been evaluated by his vet, then your vet will offer some guidance on how to treat the depression, which may include:

 1).
 Offering some TLC: try to spend extra time with your dog, doing things he normally loves.
 Does he enjoy walks in a favorite place?
 Then try to take him there to enjoy some time together.
 Does your pup like to play catch and fetch?
 Try to play with him more often—whatever his favorite activity.
-You might also try to feed him his favorite treat once in a while—just to get the wag back in his tail.
+You might also try to feed him his favorite treat once in a while—just to get the wag back in his tail, or the happy back in his bark.

 2).
 Routine exercise: this is a huge help for humans, and it works the same for depressed dogs.
 Routine exercise relieves stress, increases endorphins and help your fur baby manage his weight.
 Try to create a regular exercise program you and your canine companion can enjoy together.